gollmann/MetaMerge/README.md

 MetaMerge
 =========

-This module augments SAML20-SP matadata that have been fetched by MetaRefresh.
+This add on module for [SimpleSAMLphp](https://simplesamlphp.org) augments SAML20-SP matadata that have been fetched by MetaRefresh.
 Elements are added either based on entityId or on [entity category] (http://macedir.org/entity-category).
 If specified by entity category fields in the metadata dominate otherwise the template fields overwrite fields in the imported metadata.

 Superfluous metadata elements can be stripped to save space.